8 Best Practices for Getting the Most From Master Data Management

 • Create connected and hyper-personalized experiences for your customers across all channels, including digital or human interactions

-The best practice to combine different types of master data goes far beyond your internal data sets.
-Using data to win in your market means using data that your competitors can’t access, like your business’ unique Big Data, IoT, and unstructured data in videos, chats, and audio.
+Combining various types of master data effectively requires looking beyond just your internal data sources.
+Using data to win in your market means using data that your competitors can’t access, like your business’ unique big data, IoT, and unstructured data in videos, chats, and audio.
 We made “combining more data types” our number one best practice for a reason: if your master data management strategy includes limiting data, it will limit insights, and can never be best-in-class.

 #2 Make data governance an integral part